Tomoki-Tak/ANN-for-ship-response-transfer-functions/README.md

 # ANN models for ship response transfer functions
-Trained Artificial Neural Network (ANN) models for transfer function computation of wave-indcued ship responses.
+Artificial Neural Network (ANN) models for transfer function computation of wave-indcued ship responses.
 The present ANN has been trained based on a linear strip thepry, so-called the New Strip Method (Takagi and Ganno [1]), in which the Lewis form approximation of ship cross-sections is adopted.
 For more detail, refer to Takami et al. [2].

 # 1. Input